Richard Unwin, PhD

 Richard obtained a BSc. in Biology, and an MSc.
 (Distinction) in Oncology from Nottingham University before completing his PhD in Leeds, applying proteomics to study renal cell carcinoma and developing methods for identifying tumour markers and antigens.

-In April 2017, Richard moved back to The University of Manchester to take up a Research Fellowship position in order to pursue his own research into how protein expression levels are altered in diseases, primarily in neurodegenerative disorders such as Alzheimer's Disease.
+In April 2017, Richard moved back to The University of Manchester to take up a Research Fellowship position to pursue his own research into how protein expression levels are altered in diseases, primarily in neurodegenerative disorders such as Alzheimer's Disease.

 Research interests